 Why do some root canals take multiple visits?

 Most of the time root canals take two visits.
-The first appointment is when the infection is removed.
-At the second appointment the tooth is cleaned and the root canal with gutta-percha.
+Your dentist will remove the infection during the first appointment.
+At the second appointment, your dentist will clean the tooth and fill the root canal with gutta-percha.
 They will also begin the process to place a dental crown.
 This prevents complications after the operation.

 What happens if you leave a tooth untreated that needs a root canal?

-If a tooth needs a root canal and is left untreated for an extended time, infection may spread to other areas of the mouth and body.
+If a tooth needs a root canal and is left untreated for an extended time, the infection may spread to other areas of the mouth and body.
 This can be serious.
-It can also lead to a dental abscess which requires immediate dental work.
+It can also lead to a dental abscess that requires immediate dental work.

 Should I take antibiotics before a root canal?

 Many dentists will recommend that patients take an antibiotic prior to a root canal procedure.
-It should be taken 24 hours prior to your appointment.
+You will take it 24 hours prior to your appointment.

 Schedule a Dental Exam Today

 Don’t let your tooth pain go undiagnosed.
-Bella Smiles offers a variety of services to help relieve your tooth pain including a root canal in all of our Long Island dentist office locations.
-Call today or schedule an appointment online.
+Bella Smiles offers a variety of dental procedures to help relieve your tooth pain including a root canal in all of our Long Island dentist office locations.
+Call our office today or schedule an appointment online.